Viem Nuou 750x465

 6. Is gingivitis dangerous?

-Although gingivitis is an early and reversible stage of periodontal disease, if left untreated it can progress to periodontitis, a more serious condition that can lead to tooth loss.
+Although gingivitis is the early and reversible stage of periodontal disease, if left untreated it can progress to periodontitis, a more serious condition that can lead to tooth loss.
 In addition, gingivitis can affect overall health, especially in people with diabetes.

 7. Is gingivitis contagious?